 La Crosse is a larger medium-sized city located in the state of Wisconsin.
 With a population of 52,306 people and 17 constituent neighborhoods, La Crosse is the 12th largest community in Wisconsin.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, La Crosse is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, La Crosse isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in La Crosse are a mix of both white- and blue-collar jobs.
 Overall, La Crosse is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in La Crosse who work in office and administrative support (13.11%), sales jobs (10.75%), and food service (10.05%).

 La Crosse is also a major college town with a large number of people who are 18 years or older and attending college.
 As is often the case in college towns, the many students that live in La Crosse have a strong influence on the local culture and entertainment scene, which may seem dormant by comparison in the summer months when much of the student population is away.
 In the fall, the return of students has a reinvigorating effect on the community.
 Because colleges are lasting institutions, they have a stabilizing effect on the economy by providing direct local benefits such as jobs for faculty and staff and spending by students.
 La Crosse’s economy is one such example of this.